computationalcognitivescience/lovelace/content/_part_iii/sim_subset_choice.md

 {% endindent %}

 {% indent 4 %}
 **Formal:** ...wait!
-Before you leave me alone again for a few months, let's do a bit more theory before the test.
+Before you leave me alone again for a few months, let's do a bit more theory before the test (van Rooij & Baggio, 2021).
 Do we even know if the models are different in important and meaningful ways?
 Even if they are different, are they so under sensible conditions?
 {% endindent %}

 {% indent 0 %}
-**Verbal:** But the formalisations are different, so the models must behave differently, right?
+**Verbal:** But the formalizations are different, so the models must behave differently, right?
 {% endindent %}

 {% indent 4 %}
 **Formal:**
-While the formalizations are different, it might be actually be possible that they behave the same or very similarly.
-Sometimes we can formally derive equivalence, but this is not always possible.{% sidenote 'sn-id-equivalence' 'You can read about mathematically proving model equivalence in [Chapter 5 - Coherence](/lovelace/part_ii/coherence#Equivalence).' %} In those cases, we can use computer simulations to explore the qualitative differences between theories.
+Not necessarily.
+Formalizations that are different may behave the same or very similarly.
+Sometimes we can analytically derive such equivalence{% sidenote 'sn-id-equivalence' 'You can read about mathematically proving model equivalence in [Chapter 5 - Coherence](/lovelace/part_ii/coherence#Equivalence).' %} but this is not always possible.
+Then computer simulations can come in handy.
 {% endindent %}

 {% indent 0 %}
-**Verbal:** Ah, I would like to know if there are qualitative differences between the theories.
-I guess we can possibly rule out theories or find ways to update them, just like when we were formalizing my verbal theories.
+**Verbal:** Ah, I see.
+I would like to know if there are important differences between the theories.
+That way we can possibly rule out theories that cannot explain the phenomenon or find ways to update them, just like when we were formalizing my verbal theories.
 {% endindent %}

 {% indent 4 %}